Dealing with Divorce

-Divorce is difficult for everyone.
-But it’s particularly tough for kids to watch their parents split up.
-Kids may feel like it’s their fault.
+Divorce is difficult for everyone, but it’s particularly tough for children to watch their parents split up.
+Children may feel like it’s their fault.
 They may feel the need to play peacemaker.
-Or they may hope that their parents will get back together, if only they do or say the “right” thing.
-They may feel like their world is changing permanently.
-And they may feel alone and afraid.
+They may hope that their parents will get back together if only they do or say the “right” thing.
+Along with their parents’, their worlds are changing permanently.
+It’s not unusual for a child to feel alone and afraid.

 Do be open and honest.
 Don’t keep your separation or divorce a secret.
 Yes, it will be a difficult conversation.
 But putting it off will only make things worse.
 Get together with your soon-to-be-ex-spouse to discuss what you will say as soon as you can.
 Rehearse beforehand so you deliver the news in a cool and calm manner.

 Do make sure you stress that the children did nothing wrong.
 Issues between you and your spouse are just that: between you and your spouse.

 Do emphasize that they, the children, are the most important things to both of you.
 And you both love your children as much as you did before.
 While you and your spouse may no longer be together, you will always be your children’s parents.

 Do keep things concrete.
 They’ll probably want to know the logistics of their new situation: Where will I live?
 Where will Daddy/Mommy live?
 Who will drive me to soccer practice?
 Can I still sleep at Suzy’s this Friday?

 Don’t overshare.
 Yes, being open and honest is important.
 But kids don’t need to know every detail of your relationship.
 Keep your child’s age, maturity level, and temperament in mind as you explain.
 Only give them as much information as they need.

 Don’t make rash decisions.
 If you can, delay moving for a few weeks.
 And try to keep the children’s routines as consistent as possible.

 Don’t speak poorly about each other.
 Avoid blame and be respectful of each other.
 Your children will do better if they have a good relationship with both of you.